Faun (band)

 Faun is a German band that was formed in 1998 and plays pagan folk, darkwave, and medieval music.
-The originality of their music style is that it falls back to "old" instruments, and the singing is always the center of attention.
-The vocals are performed in a variety of languages, including German, English, Latin, Greek, and Scandinavian languages.
-Their instruments include Celtic harp, Swedish nyckelharpa, hurdy-gurdy, bagpipes, cittern, flutes, and many others.
+The vocals are performed in a variety of languages, including German, English, Latin, Greek, Scandinavian and Hungarian.
+Their instruments include Celtic harp, Swedish nyckelharpa, hurdy-gurdy, bagpipes, cittern and flutes.

 History

 The band was founded in 1998 by Oliver s.
 Tyr, Elisabeth Pawelke, Fiona Rüggeberg, and Birgit Muggenthaler.
 Two years later, Rüdiger Maul joined the band as a percussionist.
-At the same time, Birgit left the band to continue her musical life with the folk-rock band Schandmaul.
-In 2002, they released their first album Zaubersprüche.
-Niel Mitra was a guest musician on this album, and he later became a full-time member of the band, the only one playing only electronic instruments.

-In 2003, the band released its second album, Licht, and performed at several festivals in support of this music.
+At the same time, Muggenthaler left the band to join the folk-rock band Schandmaul.
+In 2002, Faun released their first album Zaubersprüche.
+Niel Mitra was a guest musician on this album, and later became a full-time member of the band, the only one playing only electronic instruments.
+In 2003, the band released its second album, Licht, and performed at several festivals.

 Elisabeth Pawelke left Faun in 2008 to focus on her studies in classical song in Basel, Switzerland.
 She was succeeded by Sandra Elflein, who left Faun in April 2010 due to a pregnancy and health issues.
 Singer and multi-instrumentalist Rairda replaced her but left the band in 2012.
 She was succeeded by Katja Moslehner.

 In 2013, the band toured Europe, including Berlin.
-Later that year, they published their seventh studio album Von den Elben, which became the first Faun album to reach top ten positions in the album charts of Germany, Austria, and Switzerland, and was also their first album to chart in the latter two countries.
-It was nominated for the ECHO award in the categories 'National Rock/Pop Group' and 'National Newcomer of the Year'.
+Later that year, they released their seventh studio album Von den Elben, which became the first Faun album to reach top ten positions in the album charts of Germany, Austria, and Switzerland, and was also their first album to chart in the latter two countries.
+It was nominated for the ECHO award in the categories "National Rock/Pop Group" and "National Newcomer of the Year".

-On 19 August 2016, the band released an album called Midgard.
+On 19 August 2016, the band released their ninth album, Midgard.
 It quickly reached third place in the German album ranking.
 The following year, Katja Moslehner left the band.
 She was replaced by Laura Fella.
 On 15 November 2019, the band released Märchen & Mythen, their tenth studio album.

 In 2020, founding member Fiona Frewert announced her departure from the band.
 She was replaced by singer-songwriter Adaya.

 After five albums released by Universal Music Germany, Faun established their own record label in 2021, Pagan Folk Records.
-The first album to be released on this label is Faun's Pagan, set for April 2022.
+The first album to be released on this label was Faun's Pagan from 2022.